piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 The table of correlation values ​​between the number of bikes rented and the value of the air temperature or the sum of rainfall during the day is presented below. </br>
 <img width="250" height="100" src = img/corr_table.png/>

-The correlation coefficient (in this case Pearson) between the number of bikes rented and the temperature value is <b>0.67 </b>, which indicates a significant correlation between these variables.
+The correlation coefficient (in this case Pearson coeff) between the number of bikes rented and the temperature value is <b>0.67</b>, which indicates a significant correlation between these variables.
 The correlation coefficient between the number of bikes rented and the sum of rainfall is <b>-0.41</b> (negative correlation), which shows a moderate correlation.

 And the chart below showing the correlation air temperature or depending on the hour on individual days of the week. </br>